nathanael-fijalkow/games_book/_sources/11_Counters/avag.md

   configuration $\ell(2,2)$, the Pareto limit is
   $\mathsf{Pareto}=\{ \ell(2,2), \ell'(3,2), \ell_{2,1}(0,1), \ell_{\text-1,0}(3,2)\}$,
   while for the non-termination game, $\mathsf{Pareto}=\emptyset$:
-   Eve\ loses from all the vertices.
-Observe that this is consistent with  Eve's winning region in the coverability energy game shown in {numref}`11-fig:cov-nrg`.
+  Eve loses from all the vertices.
+Observe that this is consistent with Eve\'s winning region in the coverability energy game shown in {numref}`11-fig:cov-nrg`.

 ````